Alive Inside: A Story of Music and Memory

 Alive Inside: A Story of Music and Memory is a 2014 American documentary film directed and produced by Michael Rossato-Bennett.
 The film premiered in the competition category of U.S. Documentary Competition program at the 2014 Sundance Film Festival on January 18, 2014.
 It won the Audience Award: U.S. Documentary at the festival.
 The documentary explores diseases that impair neurological function, such as Alzheimer's disease and dementia, and proposes a treatment option that is claimed to improve a patient's quality of life.
 It discusses that the elderly community are on the decline in social status and that western society neglects old age to idealize youth.
-It includes a series of interviews with individuals of neurology, geriatrics, and music.
-The documentary tells the story of patients and their experience with music therapy and creating personalized playlists for elderly patients with dementia and Alzheimer's disease based on their music preferences.
+It includes a series of interviews with individuals on neurology, geriatrics, and music.
+The documentary tells the story of patients and their experience with music and creating personalized playlists for elderly patients with dementia and Alzheimer's disease based on their music preferences.